-I wake each day to explore the endless dimensions of handmade paper.
+I feel blessed to wake each day to explore the endless dimensions of handmade paper.
 As a medium, paper never disappoints.
 It never lets you down.

 My inspiration is the vague boundary between brokenness and wholeness, the uneasy tension between order and chaos, and the poetic coincidence of beauty and coarseness that characterize the human experience.
 I am compelled to both create and destroy, to take apart and reassemble.